Pasadena, CA

 Ella Bilu

 My name is Ella B., and I am from California.
-I recently graduated from high school, and this fall, I will begin my freshman year at Duke University.
-There, I hope to continue exploring my interests in journalism, political science, data science, and history.
+I am a student at Duke University studying public policy, journalism, and statistics.
 Though not always overtly connected, my experiences in research, reporting, and storytelling have shown me that journalism, analytics, and history work well in conjunction.

 My involvement also extends to community service.
 I helped lead an annual food drive at my school that collects over 2,000 items each year, and I’ve spent summers volunteering at a local summer school.
 As part of my Girl Scout Gold Award project, I dedicated more than 125 hours to teaching youth about politics, voting, and advocacy.
 I visited local public and private schools to host educational booths and launched an online monthly newsletter covering recent political news.